Police search for vulnerable Daniel McSwiggan criticised

 It is understood that he arrived there after getting off a bus in Hamilton, South Lanarkshire.

-His body was found in Strathclyde Park Golf Course, Hamilton, on 26 September.'Lessons learned'
+His body was found in Strathclyde Park Golf Course, Hamilton, on 26 September.

 The Police Investigations and Review Commissioner (PIRC) reviewed the handling of the inquiry amid concerns raised by Mr McSwiggan's family.